On-chip semi-device-independent quantum random number generator exploiting contextuality: Results

 The randomness generated by our semi-DI QRNG is certified through a security analysis based on semidefinite programming (SDP).
 In this framework, the amount of extractable randomness is directly related to the observed violation of the KCBS inequality, without requiring full device characterization or assumptions on the internal workings of the measurement apparatus, except for the dimension of the Hilbert space.
 We model the adversary’s knowledge as the quantum side information Eve ($E$) might have access to, when entangled with the system.
 The relevant figure of merit is the conditional min-entropy $H_{\text{min}}(A|E)$, which quantifies the unpredictability of the measurement outcomes $A=\{A_i\}_{i=1,..,5}$ given access to $E$.
 To bound this quantity, we construct an SDP model that maximizes the guessing probability $P_{\text{guess}}(A|E)$ over all quantum states and measurements compatible with the observed KCBS violation:

+The overall certification follows a standard proof chain, in which the SDP provides an upper bound on the adversarial guessing probability, which is then converted into a single-round min-entropy, extended to finite size via entropy accumulation, and finally converted into uniform random bits through quantum-proof extraction.
 The SDP constraints are derived from the contextuality correlations and the quantum dimension assumption (qutrit), ensuring that the optimization remains within physically valid states and measurements.
 Figure~\ref{Fig::H_min_vs_KCBS} shows the variation of the QRNG rates, and therefore the certified $H_{\min}(A|E)$ linked to it, as a function of the violation of the KCBS inequality.